tylerlong/manate/README.md

 # manate

 manate is a lightweight, intuitive state management library that keeps things simple.
-Pronounced like "many-it" and short for "manage state," manate lets you handle state with ease across both frontend and backend.
+Pronounced like "many-it" and short for "manage state". manate lets you handle state with ease across both frontend and backend.

 ## Why choose manate?